 Drew Clancy is the President of Publishing Concepts (PCI).
-After acquiring one of his biggest competitors, the PCI team was not done.
-They needed to streamline the two businesses as well as continue the total company growth trajectory.
+After acquiring one of its biggest competitors, the PCI team was not done.
+It needed to streamline the two businesses as well as continue the total company growth trajectory.

 Having met Mark during a Stagen event, and keeping in touch, Drew was aware of Maven’s capabilities and the value of partnering with a consultant specialized in the mid-market.
 The two had discussed various projects over the years, and following a particularly successful year Drew felt it was time to invest in his business’ strategy.
 With aggressive growth objectives, he knew that the investment would give him the unbiased insights he and his management team needed to reach the next level.

 Drew elected to combine the cost containment/profit hunt project with the strategy project for two reasons.
 By starting with the cost containment project, the Maven team would be immersed quickly within the business and gain a deeper understanding of how it worked and what was important.
 And secondly, the expectation was that the first project would generate unrealized profit that could then fund the strategic initiatives.